 After the typhoon in December 2015, Malteser International initially supplied affected households with hygiene kits and other necessary materials.
 Over 600 families were also supported in the reconstruction of their destroyed homes.

-The project aims to strengthen the capacities of 13 communities in the municipalities of Catarman and Laoang in Norther Samar in the field of disaster risk reduction, thereby improving their resilience when faced with natural disasters in the future.
+The project aims to strengthen the capacities of 13 communities in the municipalities of Catarman and Laoang in Norther Samar in the field of disaster risk reduction, water, sanitation and hygiene, thereby improving their resilience when faced with natural disasters in the future.

 Area: 300,000 km²